 - Howard the Duck (Hulu) Seriously.
 Kevin Smith to direct an animated series featuring this silliest of super heroes.
 Nerdist Has The Details Here…

 - Gotham at Fox.
 S5 just concluded as did the series by finally introducing Batman, and yet Batman prequels are all the rage right now.
 Weird.

 - Lucifer cancelled at Fox but picked up by Netflix for S4 (now streaming) and renewed for S5 (the final season).
 Graham McTavish (Aquaman, Outlander, LOTR) guest stars.
 Here is the devilish S4 T R A I L E R.

 - Krypton on SyFy.
 The family saga led by Superman’s grandfather continues in S2, which premiered June 12th.
 Here’s the T R A I L E R.

 - Supergirl on The CW.
 What began as a high profile mismatch on CBS is now a good fit on The CW’s new Sunday night aimed squarely at young girls.
 Jon Cryer joins the cast as Lex Luthor.
 Renewed for S5.

 - Swamp Thing at DC Universe.
 James Wan (Aquaman) EPs this series which premiered May 31st and cancelled within one week after its debut.
 Len Wiseman (Underworld) directs.
 Jennifer Beals, Will Patton, and Virginia Madsen set to star.
-Bodes well.
+Here’s a 1st-Look Trailer.